Pythm/ad-Lightwand/info.md

         state: turn_on
 ```

-If light is dimmable you can provide `offset` to increase compared to `light_data` in automation for normal light.
-Insted of `state` you can define `light_data`, or even input your `automations` here with times if you want different brightness etc during the day for motion lights.
+You can provide `offset` to dimmable lights to increase compared to `light_data` in automation for normal light.
+Insted of `state` you can define `light_data`, or even input your `automations` here with times if you want different brightness during the day for motion lights.

 Automations example:
 ```yaml